NeoFall/Simple-gameshow/README.md

-# passwordgenerator
+# gameshow
-A python password generator
+A simple gameshow made in python